 A person who meets the refugee definition may be granted asylum in the United States if he or she is not barred from asylum for any of the reasons listed in section 208 of that Act and if the adjudicator decides that he or she should be granted asylum as a matter of discretion.

 The bars to asylum include the one-year filing deadline, which states that a person who needs asylum should file the application within one year of the last arrival in the United States.
 Otherwise, the asylum-seeker must show that he or she qualifies for an exception to the filing deadline and that he or she filed within a reasonable time given that exception.
-Human Rights First advocates for the elimination of the filing deadline from our asylum law.
-For background reading on this advocacy, see our 2010 report.
+The bars to asylum also include the so-called “material support bar.”

 Some people who need asylum will have their cases decided at the Asylum Office and others will have their cases decided at the Immigration Court.
 The standard for asylum is the same in both places, and Human Rights First works on cases at all levels of the system.

 People apply for asylum with Form I-589.
 That application for asylum can also include a request for two related alternative forms of relief, which offer fewer benefits: withholding of removal under section 241(b)(3) of the INA and protection under the UN Convention Against Torture.

 To be granted withholding of removal under section 241(b)(3) of the INA, a person must demonstrate that if returned to the country of origin he or she is more likely than not to be persecuted on account of race, religion, nationality, political opinion, or membership in a particular social group.
 Some of the bars to asylum, including the one-year filing deadline, do not apply to claims for withholding of removal.
 There is no discretionary element.
 This means that if a person is more likely than not to be harmed for one of the reasons listed above, he or she must be granted withholding of removal.